Fifth Republic of Korea: Democratization

 Although Chun gradually dismantled the highly centralized government structures set up by Park, his presidency was plagued by public outrage over his reaction to the Gwangju Uprising in 1980.
 The killings had consolidated momentum of nationwide support for democracy, and many people protested for faster democratization.
 Chun reorganized the government system and created numerous new ministries, but South Korea remained a de facto one-party state under the Democratic Justice Party, and most elections during this era were not considered legitimate.
 Nevertheless, Chun had far less power than Park, and with few exceptions his rule was somewhat milder.

 In the mid-1980s, Chun began to release political prisoners arrested during his rise to power.
 In 1985, the New Korea and Democratic Party (NKDP) was founded as the successor of the New Democratic Party, including notable opposition leaders Kim Dae-jung and Kim Young-sam, and campaigned on a focus on greater democratic rights.
 The NKDP became the opposition in the National Assembly after strong success in the 1985 South Korean legislative election, with only 6% fewer votes than Chun's Democratic Justice Party.
 Reportedly, the NKDP's electoral success shocked and infuriated Chun.
 However, in 1986 the NKDP experienced internal ideological conflicts over the severity of opposition to Chun, and in 1987 Kim Young-sam's faction split to form the Reunification Democratic Party.

 Dissolution

+The 1980 constitution limited the president to a single seven-year term, with no possibility of reelection even if it was nonsuccessive.
+It also stipulated that any amendments to remove presidential term limits would not apply to the incumbent, effectively foreclosing any attempts by Chun to run again in 1987.
+Despite this, Chun resisted calls to open up the regime.